ortfero/confetti/README.md

 * Support for date and time in UTC
 * Support for time duration
 * Support for arrays, tables, inline tables
-* Keys and section names are case insensitive
+* Keys and section names are case insensitive (downcased)
-* Only ASCII
+* Keys are ASCII-only, but values can be UTF-8
+* Zero allocation parser
 * No dependencies